 - $500 in your junior year

 - $3,000 in your senior year

 Write a paragraph (no more than 200-300 words) answering each of these two questions:

 - Discuss a special attribute or true accomplishment that sets you apart.

 - How will your participation in this program contribute to your long-range career plans?

 Include your name and WSU ID number at the top of the page.
-Submit your paragraphs and resume to Marie Mayes at firstname.lastname@example.org.
+E-mail to firstname.lastname@example.org